Skip to main content

 From Airplane to Fishing Boat in Under 2 Hours

 One of the best things about fishing from Tamarindo is how close it is to the international airport.
 Daniel Oduber Quiros International Airport in Liberia (airport code: LIR) is just 55-65 minutes by car from Tamarindo Beach.
-That means you can land in Costa Rica in the morning and be hooked up to a sailfish by lunchtime.
+You can land in the morning and be hooked up to a sailfish by lunchtime.

 How the Same-Day Charter Works